agbleze/agric/README.md

 # agric
-Company website project
+Company website project.
-This project was created with HTML and CSS
+This project was created with HTML and CSS.